Right to work

 Graph Determination of a posted worker’s right to work (pdf) describes the determination of the right to work in different situations.
 Click on the image to enlarge the graph.

-- The right to work in Finland
+Verifying the right to work